C. E. Byrd High School

-C. E. Byrd, a Blue Ribbon School, is a high school in Shreveport, Louisiana, United States.
-In continuous operation since its establishment in 1925, C. E. Byrd is also the eighth-largest high school in the United States of America as of February 2019.
-Byrd students come from its neighborhood or throughout the entire school district through its selective math/science magnet program.
+C. E. Byrd High School is a public and magnet high school in Shreveport, Louisiana, U.S. It is a Blue Ribbon School, in continuous operation since its establishment in 1925.
+Byrd students come from its neighborhood, or throughout the entire school district through its selective math/science magnet program.
+The school building is listed on the National Register of Historic Places since 1991.